 Giardia is a flagellate protozoan parasite commonly encountered in small animal veterinary practice.

 Giardia is a flagellate protozoan parasite commonly encountered in small animal veterinary practice.
 The most common clinical syndrome associated with Giardia is acute small bowel diarrhea, but in some cases acute large bowel diarrhea, chronic small or large bowel diarrhea, or rarely acute or chronic vomiting may occur.
 Studies throughout the world have found infection rates ranging from 1%-39% in pet and shelter dogs and cats.
-Recently a study utilizing PCR found 80% of cats in Perth Australia to be positive.
 Many of the Giardia infected animals did not have diarrhea.
 Younger animals had a higher rate of infection.

 Acute or chronic large bowel diarrhea with hematochezia, excess fecal mucus, and tenesmus may occur on occasion.
 In cases of large bowel diarrhea, the frequency of defecation is moderately to greatly increased and quantity of feces per defecation in reduced.
 Excess fecal mucus is often seen in infected cats.